From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions

 \section{Ethical Considerations}

-In this study, we adhered to ethical standards to protect the rights, privacy, and well-being of our participants.
-Informed consent was obtained from all participants, who were provided with a comprehensive overview of the study's objectives, procedures, potential benefits, and risks.
+We adhered to strict ethical standards throughout our study to protect participant rights and privacy.
+All participants provided informed consent after receiving a comprehensive overview of the study's objectives, procedures, potential benefits, and risks.
 Anonymity and confidentiality were maintained by using unique identification codes for participant data, securely storing all information on encrypted servers, and limiting access to authorized research team members.
 Our data security approach extends beyond the study period through strict data minimization practices.
 Following study completion, all participant contact information used for payment and study coordination was permanently deleted from our systems.
 The remaining anonymized research data is stored using enterprise-grade encryption and follows the organization's established data retention policies, which include regular security assessments and updates to protect against emerging vulnerabilities.
 This approach ensures participant information remains protected long-term.